shawjes/T21_Celiac_MultiOmics_Fig1/README.md

 Due to the Crnic research team's preference, this project was initially organized and documented using a Microsoft Sharepoint folder and Microsoft Teams.
 Files in this demo repository represent how I delivered the project files to Dr. Stahl in April 2022 before starting at Illumina.
 If I were doing a similar project today, I would improve the reproducibility of my work by using an R Project connected to Git, the renv package, and the here package.

 For any questions about this research or my contributions to it, please don't hesitate to reach out at jessica.rose.shaw@gmail.com or 815-975-7515.

+Thank you again for attending my presentation and for your fantastic questions.
+It was a true pleasure talking with you all.

+Best,
+Jessica